-These incredibly easy Slow Cooked Country Ribs and Barbecue Beans are a dream to make and eat on a busy day.
-Serve them straight from the slow cooker with a heaping helping of homemade cole slaw and a generous wedge of hot buttered cornbread and call it a meal.
-It's a dish filled with homespun comfort and is guaranteed to satisfy your hungry eaters with leftovers to spare.
+These incredibly easy Slow Cooked Country Ribs and Barbecue Beans are a dish that's filled with homespun comfort.
+It's guaranteed to satisfy your hungry eaters with leftovers to spare.

 Pork and beans go together like peas and carrots.
-Beans of all kinds are a staple here in the South, They're inexpensive and will feed a family well barley making a dent in the grocery budget.
-Whether it's pinto's, black beans, navy beans, lima's or butter beans they often form the entree when serving an all vegetable supper.
+Beans of all kinds are a staple here in the South.
+They're inexpensive and will feed a family well barley making a dent in the grocery budget.
+Whether it's pinto's, black beans, navy beans, lima or butter beans they often form the entrée when serving an all vegetable supper.
 I have vivid memories of my Mom making our meals straight from the garden with beans and cornbread being the centerpiece of our meal.
-I can remember complaining about this occasionally as a girl but, now crave those comforting dishes when life gets too hectic.

 Being a busy Mom I also need to come up with simple, but appetizing ways to serve comfort food dishes to my own children.
 This dish of slow cooked country pork ribs and barbecue baked beans fits the bill nicely and my kids love it.